Skip to Content

 How often should you apply homemade toner?

-You should apply homemade toner once or twice a day.
+You should apply homemade toner once or twice daily, right after cleansing and before moisturizer.

 Can you use honey as a toner?